 The one employee that get hurt pretty bad

 You might have an employee in New York or New Jersey, and his house might be without power for more than a few days.
 Or even worse, the house might be completely gone.
-First remember how tough it is for this employee.
+First, remember how tough it is for this employee.
 Employees, who go to the office, have a network at work, where they can share the emotional part of Sandy.
 This employee does not have that and while coping with the tragedy, they don’t have the support group that is called work.
 The first thing to do is making sure that you have a lot of phone contact with this employee, let colleagues call in and keep them connected.
 Then around now look into the situation and see how you can get the employee back to work.
-When an employee does not go to work, it is easy to get of track and lose the connection.
+When an employee does not go to work, it is easy to get off track and lose the connection.
 You will go from bad to worse.
 Be firm and work together with the employee to come to a solution.
 Make sure you pay for the solution if needed.
-Then following week keep connected.
+The following week you need to keep connected with the employee.
 Being in a disaster zone brings emotions to whole new level.

 I hope this post supports all business owners and hr manages to do the right thing!
 Whatever you decide to do, you do this for all employees and not only for the one that speaks up!